-DETACH AND RETURN THIS PORTION ONLY

-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-T .
-17 The board of directors recommends you vote FOR all of the Nominees listed in Proposal 1.
-For All Withhold All To withhold authority to vote for any individual nomin mark "For All Except" and write the number(s) of the ee(s), - 1.
-Election of Directors nominee(s) on the line below.
-Nominees 01 Arthur Ainsberg 02 Andrew L. Berger 06 David N. Roberts 07 Frank Stadelmaier 03 Joseph LaManna 04 Jonathan Lieberman 05 Peter Linneman The board of directors recommends you vote FOR Propo sals 2, 3 an d 4.
-For Against Abstain 2.
-Ratification of the appointment of PricewaterhouseCoo December 31, 2017; pers LLP as s our indepe endent reg gistered public accounting firm for the year ending 3.
-Approval, on an advisory basis, of our executive comp ensation; as nd 4.
-Approval of the Articles of Amendment to the Compar y's Articles s of Amend ment and Restatement.
-For address change/comments, mark here. (see reverse for instructions) Please sign exactly as your name(s) appear(s) hereon.
-When administrator, or other fiduciary, please give full title as suc sign personally.
+DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+AG MORTGAGE INVESTMENT TRUST, INC. For Withhold For All Except The board of directors recommends you vote FOR ALL of the Nominees listed in Proposal 1.
+Election of Directors 0 0 Nominees: Arthur Ainsberg 05) Joseph LaManna 02) Andrew L. Berger 06) Peter Linneman T.J.
+Durkin David N. Roberts 04) Debra Hess 08) Brian C. Sigman The board of directors recommends you vote FOR Proposals 2 and 3.
+For Against Abstain 0 Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending 0 0 December 31, 2018 3.
+Approval, on an advisory basis, of our executive compensation 0 0 0 Every Two Three Abstain The board of directors recommends you vote EVERY YEAR on Proposal 4.
+Year Years Years 0 0 0 0 Recommendation, on an advisory basis, of the frequency of future advisory votes on our executive compensation Π For address changes and/or comments, please check this box and write them on the reverse side where indicated Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corporation or p corporate or partnership name, by authorized officer. h.
-Joint owi ners should each г 1 Signature [PLEASE SIGN WITHIN BOX] Date · Signature (Joint Owners) Date ļ
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners) Date Date